-The terms “wheels” and “casters” are often used interchangeably to describe rolling devices.
-As a result, many people assume they are the same.
+You may be asking yourself, “What is a caster?”, is it just an industry term?
+The terms “wheels” and “casters” are often used interchangeably to describe rolling devices leading to many people assuming they are the same thing.
 While wheels and casters are both rolling devices, they differ in several ways.
 To learn more about wheels and casters, including how they differ, keep reading.

 What Are Wheels?

 Wheels are round objects that are designed to roll when exposed to a force.
 Along with levers, wedges, axels and pulleys, they are classified as a simple machine.
 Wheels, of course, have been around for a long time.
 While it’s unknown when they were invented, historians have found evidence of wheels dating back to 4500 BC.
 Wheels are available in different materials.
 Some of them are mate rubber, whereas others are made of polyurethane (PU).

 Casters, on the other hand, are wheeled rolling devices that are designed for use with another object.
 You can find them on industrial machines, office chairs, grocery carts, hand trucks and more.
 Casters typically consist of a wheel within a metal frame.
 They are installed using fasteners that connect the frame to a given object.
 All casters have a wheel.
 The wheel is placed inside of a metal frame where it’s able to roll when exposed to a force.

 Some of the most common types of casters include the following:

 - Industrial casters

 Differences Between Wheels and Casters

 Wheels and casters aren’t the same.
 Wheels are more basic than casters.
 As previously mentioned, they consist of a round object, which is able to roll when exposed to a force.
 Casters are more complex.
 They feature a wheel as well, but casters have a metal frame that allows them to be used in conjunction with another object.